To contact the Ben Ambridge, the Managing Editor of LDR, please email: ldr-journal [at] andrew [dot] cmu [dot] edu

 Preprints and conference presentations.
 The journal accepts submissions of manuscripts previously posted on preprint servers such as Psyarxiv and the Open Science Framework and manuscripts previously presented at conferences, provided that manuscripts submitted to the journal do not contain copyright material.
 For example, if a manuscript has previously been published as part of a conference proceedings volume, the authors may have assigned copyright to the publisher of that volume, meaning that an identical or even substantially edited manuscript may not be submitted to the journal.

 Plagiarism.
 The Committee on Publication Ethics (COPE) defines plagiarism as “rang[ing] from the unreferenced use of others’ published and unpublished ideas, including research grant applications to submission under “new” authorship of a complete paper, sometimes in a different language”.
-Papers submitted to the journal will be automatically checked with plagiarism detection software, and articles with large chunks of unattributed text from other published sources (including authors’ own previous publications) will be rejected without review.
+Papers submitted to the journal will be manually checked for plagiarism, scanned through Turnitin/iThenticate databases at the editors' discretion, and articles with large chunks of unattributed text from other published sources (including authors’ own previous publications) will be rejected without review.
 Authors including long quotations from previous publications (including their own) must take particular care to check that they are compliant with copyright law, as set out in the Author Agreement.
 Any person wishing to make an allegation of plagiarism in a published article should follow the journal’s complaints procedures for making an allegation of misconduct and/or a request for correction, revision or retraction.

 License and copyright.
-All articles are published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Unported (CC BY-NC-SA 4.0) license, which does not allow for commercial use, but does allow derivative uses (e.g., free re-use of tables and figures in other publications with no permissions needed, provided citations are given).
-Although authors grant first digital publication rights to LDR, and agree to publish under the CC BY-NC-SA 4.0 licence, authors retain their copyright and full publishing rights.
+This work is distributed under the terms of the Creative Commons Attribution-Noncommercial 4.0 International license (https://creativecommons.org/licenses/by-nc/4.0/), which permits any use, reproduction and distribution of the work for noncommercial purposes with no further permissions required provided the original work is attributed as specified under the terms of this Creative Commons license.
+Although authors grant first digital publication rights to LDR, and agree to publish under the CC BY-NC 4.0 license, authors retain their copyright and full publishing rights.

 Data analysis and reporting standards